jgeboski/Bumblebee-SlackBuilds/README.markdown

       /etc/rc.d/rc.bumblebeed stop
     fi
 ```
+12. Reboot
+  Not really a step, but you need to get all the new goodness started somehow.
-12. Now an application can run with `primusrun`:
+13. Now an application can run with `primusrun`:
 ```
     vblank_mode=0 primusrun glxgears
 ```